LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     infraga sph eigenray --atmo-file ToyAtmo.met --src-lat 30.0 --src-lon -100.0 --rcvr-lat 30.25 --rcvr-lon -104.25 --bnc-max 1 --verbose True

-Output printed to screen for this simulation is summarized below.
-As with the :code:`prop` simulations, atmospheric data is ingested and interpolated to define the propagation medium and the parameter summary provides an overview of the run settings.
-Several notable new parameters are included.
-The :code:`--bnc-max` parameter specified above allows for 0 to that number of ground reflections.
-In contrast to the :code:`prop` usage, the :code:`--bounces` option for the eigenray algorithm limits the analysis to that *specific* number of ground reflections (e.g., running analysis with :code:`--bounces 2` will run an eigenray search for only those paths with 2 ground reflections).
-Though not adjusted above, the :code:`--damping` parameter listed below controls how rapidly the LM algorithm steps towards the solution and can be increased for stability of the search if necessary.  *add tolerance parameter as well...*

   .. code:: none